Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

 It will never use the Right move slot as that is the A button which interferes with parts of the program.

-If your Pokémon faints, it will automatically timeout and switch to the next Pokémon in your party.
+In both modes, if your Pokémon faints, it will automatically timeout and switch to the next Pokémon in your party.
 Keep that in mind if you expect your lead to faint.
 The move priority is the same for all members of your party.

-The program currently is not programmed to handle a loss.
-So make sure your party is sufficiently strong to guarantee a win.

 ### Tips

+With battle AI enabled, have 4 strong moves of different types that maximize type coverage.
+The order does not matter.

 Restaurant Le Yeah: To avoid being stalled by Talonflame/Altaria, choose Pokemon with these attributes:
 - Talonflame's Flame Wheel should not be the highest damaging option against your Pokemon.
 Talonflame's moves are Hurricane, Flame Wheel, U-Turn, and Steel Wing